How to Protect Your Skin from Pollution

 Step 2: Antioxidants Are Essential

 Daily exposure to pollution can challenge your skin’s natural balance, which means your skin is under constant attack from free radicals.
-Antioxidants are ingredients that neutralize those free radicals and help support the skin’s appearance.
+Antioxidants are ingredients that neutralize those free radicals and help support the skin healthy.
+When researching how to protect your skin from pollution, you will find that antioxidants like Vitamin C are your best internal shields against environmental stress.

 How to Use